 Experienced Management Team with a Proven Track Record.
-We believe that our senior management team's extensive experience in the restaurant industry and its long and successful history of developing, acquiring, integrating and operating quick-service restaurants provides us with a competitive advantage.
-Our operations are overseen by our Chief Executive Officer, Dan Accordino, who has over 40 years of Burger King and quick-service restaurant experience and eight Regional Directors that have an average of 26 years of Burger King restaurant experience.
-Seventy-three district managers support the Regional Directors, many of which have over 15 years of restaurant management experience in the Burger King system.
+We believe that our senior management team's extensive experience in the restaurant industry and its long and successful history of developing, acquiring, integrating and operating quick-service restaurants provide us with a competitive advantage.
+Our management team has a successful history of integrating acquired restaurants, and over the past 20 years, we have significantly increased the number of Burger King restaurants we own and operate, largely through acquisitions.
+In addition, we successfully acquired, integrated and expanded the Pollo Tropical and Taco Cabana brands during 1998 to 2012 prior to our spin-off of Fiesta.
+Our operations are overseen by our Chief Executive Officer, Dan Accordino, who has over 40 years of Burger King and quick-service restaurant experience and eight Regional Directors that have an average of 27 years of Burger King restaurant experience.
+Seventy-three district management the Regional Directors of which 51 have over 15 years of restaurant management experience in the Burger King system.
 Our operations management is further supported by our infrastructure of financial, information systems, real estate and human resources professionals.
-Our management team has a successful history of managing strategic transformations, and over the past 20 years, we have (prior to giving effect to the acquisition of the acquired restaurants) doubled the number of Burger King restaurants we own and operate, largely through acquisitions.
-In addition, we successfully acquired, integrated and expanded the Pollo Tropical and Taco Cabana brands, which we acquired in 1998 and in 2000, respectively.
-The Pollo Tropical and Taco Cabana brands are now owned and operated by Fiesta Restaurant Group which was spun-off by us on May 7, 2012.